Arch-Lover/MojArch_conky/README.md

 # MojArch_conky
 my personal conky
-hi i am share my conky to every one and it is under GPLv3 so be happy and fork it
+here i share my conky and it is under GPLv3 so feel free to fork and improve it here! thnx